biojava/biojava.github.io/_wikis/Get_source.md

 Thanks to George Hartzell for doing the actual conversion.

 To test the svn dump [statsvn](http://www.statsvn.org/) is being run on the whole repository.
-This allows to check if the whole history has been reported correctly and if there are any problems within the repository.
+This allows to check if the history has been convertedcorrectly and if there are any problems within the repository.

 #### Problems found during testing phase